 - Create a flow in Power Automate

-- Define your action (Convert to PDF)
+- Define your action

 - Publish your workflow

-2: Convert HTML to PDF
+2: Converting HTML to PDF

-3: Create a file
+3: Creating a File

-4: Publish the workflow
+4: Publishing the Workflow

 Publish the workflow and create or update a list item in the specified list.
-After a few seconds, the Flow will trigger and a PDF file will be generated.
+After a few seconds, the flow will trigger and a PDF file will be generated.

 Please consider the following when using Power Automate: